CHIN 101. Elementary Mandarin Chinese I. (4 Credits)

 Development of basic tools for reading Classical (Literary) Chinese, the written language of China from the sixth century B.C. through the second century A.D. and beyond.
 Reading and analysis (oral and written) of the works of Tang poets including Li Bai, Du Fu, Wang Wei, and others.
 Development of formal spoken contemporary language that incorporates elements of Classical and semi-Classical Chinese.
 Prerequisite: CHIN 201, language competency requirement or permission of instructor.

 CHIN 494.
-Senior Capstone Experience: Contemporary Chinese Literature and Its Social Reality.
-(4 Credits)
+Senior Capstone Experience: Chinese and Culture.
+(2 or 4 Credits)

 General Education: SHAR